Simple Cherry Tomato Pasta

 2) Mince the garlic and chop the onion and basil.

-3) In a large, wide pan add the olive oil over medium high heat along with the onions and garlic.
-Cook for a minute or two.
+3) In a large, wide pan add the olive oil over medium high heat along with the cherry tomatoes.
+Cook until they start to blister and burst.

 5) Cook for 10-15 minutes until tomatoes start to break down.
 Use a fork or a spatula to mush the tomatoes down even further.